Useful Notes / Fonts

 - Susan Kare (United States, born 1954): One of the pioneers of pixel art design and the creator of most of the bitmap fonts for the early Macintosh.
 Chicago is arguably her most famous.

-- Herb Lubalin (United States, 1918–1981): Creator of the Love It or Hate It ITC Avant Garde font, and, like Ed Benguiat, a major influence on the type design of the 1970s.
+- Herb Lubalin (United States, 1918–1981): Creator of the divisive ITC Avant Garde font, and, like Ed Benguiat, a major influence on the type design of the 1970s.

-- Aldo Manuzio (Italy, 1449–1515) was the actual inventor of italics, as well as the person responsible for the modern use of the semicolon.
+- Aldo Manuzionote (Italy, 1449–1515): A printer in Venice who used the first roman type to make a definitive stylistic break with handwriting, as well as the first italic types (both cut by Francesco Griffo).
+Also responsible for the modern use of the semicolon.
 The company Aldus, which created the first mass-market desktop publishing program PageMaker, was named for him.

 - Steve Matteson (United States, born 1965) has been closely associated with computer typography for quite some time, having been the creator of Google's Croscore and Droid families, Microsoft's Segoe UI and Andale Mono families, and the infamous Curlz MT display face.

-- Max Miedinger (Switzerland, 1910–1980) created an intentionally dull, unassuming font called Neue Haas Grotesk that, with a few tweaks and some genius marketing, went on to become the ubiquitious Helvetica.
+- Max Miedinger (Switzerland, 1910–1980) created an intentionally dull, unassuming font called Neue Haas Grotesk, which, with a few tweaks and some genius marketing, went on to become the ubiquitious Helvetica.

 - Paul Renner (Germany, 1878–1956): Best known as creator of the Futura font, a bit of a spiritual ancestor to Helvetica et al.